oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 mc mb play/okta-commerce
 ```

 **Set up bucket policy on MinIO play server:** Store product image assets can be set to public readwrite.
-Use `mc policy` command to set the [access policy](https://docs.minio.io/docs/minio-client-complete-guide#policy) on this bucket to "both".
+Use the`mc policy` command to set the [access policy](https://docs.minio.io/docs/minio-client-complete-guide#policy) on this bucket to "both".

 ```sh
 mc policy set public play/okta-commerce